verivital/slsf_randgen/slsf/Readme.md

  - If number of output ports > number of input ports, then we can not connect any more.
 Stopping there.
 Shall we choose blocks will more input ports?
- - Block connection bug: Already used input port chosen (previous issue)
+ - Block connection bug: Already used input port chosen (previous issue) - fixed.

 ### Block Parameters
 Randomly choose parameter values.
 Using a database of chosen blocks,